 Pro Tip: If you're a new product manager, get on Medium, Quora, and Reddit.
 You'll learn the lingo.
 You'll also get inspiration for achievements for your project owner resume.

 Don't have a lot of related achievements?
 Perhaps you have relevant freelancing experience or interests?
 Find out how to bootstrap rocket boosters to you resume with this guide: Resume Sections to Include on Your Resume: Guide (+20 Examples)

-How About a Cover Letter for a Product Manager?
+Write a Cover Letter for a Product Manager

 This sample product manager cover letter lights the way:

 I've been a huge fan of Eskelund Global's products for years (SkaleSkale, Wornable, TrimTram).
 That's why I'm so excited about your product manager opening.
 I know you put customer needs first.